-The condensed consolidated half-year financial statements of the Group as at, and for the six months ended, 30 June 2016 comprise of Julius Baer Group Ltd. and its subsidiaries.
-They were prepared on the basis of the accounting policies and valuation principles of the consolidated financial statements of Julius Baer Group Ltd. as at 31 December 2015.
-However, the Group applied the new Amendments to IAS 1 - Disclosure Initiative which had no material impact on the half-year financial statements of the Group.
+The condensed consolidated half-year financial statements of the Group as at, and for the six months ended, 30 June 2017 comprise of Julius Baer Group Ltd. and its subsidiaries.
+They were prepared on the basis of the accounting policies and valuation principles of the consolidated financial statements of Julius Baer Group Ltd. as at 31 December 2016.